 Fixed Deposits earn a decent interest, and provide stable growth of your capital.
 However, there are other reasons beyond these that make FDs one of the best places to park your retirement funds.
 Here’s why:

 Fixed Deposit Schemes offered by banks and NBFCs operate within strict guidelines issued by the Reserve Bank of India.
 So, your deposits are comparatively safer in these schemes.
 Look for FD schemes with high credibility and stability.
 Bajaj Finance Fixed Deposits comes with CRISIL’s and ICRA’s stable ratings ensuring your investment is never at risk.

 With Fixed Deposits, there is no need to worry about the principal amount, but returns may be a cause of concern.
 However, once you create the deposit, the prevailing interest applies.
-So, whether the interest rate moves up or down during the deposit tenor, the interest rate set at the time of deposit will generally not change.
+So, whether the interest rate moves up or down during the deposit tenure, the interest rate set at the time of deposit will generally not change.
 So, the assured amount will definitely come to you, unless you plan to withdraw money prematurely.

 If you want to avoid the penalties and charges involved in closing an FD before maturity, you have another option.
 You can take a loan against most Fixed Deposits.
 You can get up to 80% or even 90% of the deposit amount as loan, and the interest charged will be lesser, compared to other loans.

 The advantage is that the FD will still keep earning an interest.
 The interest charged on the loan will only be about 1 or 2% higher than the interest paid on the FD by the bank or NBFC.
 In effect, you only need to pay this difference as interest on the loan.